JavaZakariae/javascript-notes/README.md

 - `Boolean("string")`

 ### Implicit Coercion:
-- performed by javascript behind the scene, `"5"/2`.
+- performed by javascript behind the scene, `"5"/2` will return `2.5`.

 ## Scopes
 - Global scope, local scope, block scope, function hoising, function scope, nested scopes
-- Using the `var` keyword, we can create two variables with the same name.
+- Using the `var` keyword, we can create two variables with the same name

 <img src="resources/scopes.png">